 top of page

-Here in Iwate, there are two main types of ALT: Prefectural and Municipal.
+Here in Iwate, there are two main types of ALTs: Prefectural and Municipal.

-Prefectural ALTs work for the Prefectural Board of Education and are assigned to a single school (a high school) where they perform their work duties.
+Prefectural ALTs work for the Prefectural Board of Education and are generally assigned to a single high school where they perform their work duties.
 Other Prefectural ALTs may work in other government run educational institutions, such as the Education Center.

-Municipal ALTs work for each municipal (town or city) Board of Education and are assigned to multiple schools which they attend on a scheduled basis.
-These schools are usually elementary and middle schools within the district that they have been assigned to.
-The amount of schools one can be assigned varies between municipal.
+Municipal ALTs work for each municipality's (town or city) Board of Education and are assigned to multiple schools.
+These schools are usually elementary and middle schools within the district, and the number of schools assigned varies between municipality.

-Private School ALTs are ALTs who have been directly hired by a school, usually private.
-This means that their CO is the school itself, in comparison to the Prefectural and Municipal ALTs, who have their Board of Educations as their COs instead.
+Private School ALTs are ALTs who have been directly hired by a school.
+This means that their CO is the school itself, in comparison to the Prefectural and Municipal ALTs, whose COs are their respective Boards of Education.

 Different Types of ALTs